Codeine

 Codeine is broken down in your liver to morphine, which is a strong pain reliever.
 People may respond differently to codeine depending on how their liver breaks down codeine.

-• Some people are poor metabolisers, which means that they are unable to convert codeine to morphine, and don't get enough pain relief.
+• Some people are 'poor metabolisers' of codeine, which means that they are unable to convert codeine to morphine, and don't get enough pain relief.

 • Some other people break down codeine very quickly (ultra-rapid metabolisers) and are at increased risk of developing side effects, even at low doses.

-• Estimates suggest that up to 10% of the European/Pākehā population may be poor or ultra-rapid metabolisers.
-The prevalence in Māori and Pasifika people is not known.
+• Estimates suggest that up to 10% of the European/Pākehā population may be poor or ultra-rapid codeine metabolisers.
+The prevalence in Māori and Pacific Peoples isn't known.

-• If you are taking codeine for pain relief, and it doesn’t seem to be working, let your doctor know.
+• If you're taking codeine for pain relief, and it doesn’t seem to be working, let your doctor know.

-• If you are taking codeine and get side effects such as nausea, vomiting, constipation, lack of appetite, drowsiness or extreme sleepiness, let your doctor know.
+• If you're taking codeine and get side effects such as nausea, vomiting, constipation, lack of appetite, drowsiness or extreme sleepiness, let your doctor know.
 Other options may be better for you.

 • If you have more severe side effects, such as difficulty waking, confusion or shallow breathing, let your doctor know straight away or call Healthline 0800 611 116.